mia-platform/documentation/docs/fast_data/real_time_updater/manual_configuration.md

     "registry-json": {
         "projectionChanges": {
             "sv_pointofsale": {
-                "topic": "my-project.development.sv-pointofsale-pc-json",
+                "topic": "my-tenant.development.my-database.sv-pointofsale.sv-trigger",
             }
         }
     },
     "another-projection": {
         "projectionChanges": {
             "sv_customer": {
-                "topic": "my-project.development.sv-customer-pc-json"
+                "topic": "my-tenant.development.my-database.sv-customer.sv-trigger"
             }
         }
     }
 }
 ```

-When a message about `registry-json` happens, the projection changes will be saved on mongo and it will be sent to the Kafka topic `my-project.development.sv-pointofsale-pc-json` as well.
+When a message about `registry-json` happens, the projection changes will be saved on mongo and it will be sent to the Kafka topic `my-tenant.development.my-database.sv-pointofsale.sv-trigger` as well.

 ## Kafka projection updates configuration